effortlessmountain/ironsworn-asset-workbench/README.md

-The Asset Workbench is a tool for creating custom assets for the [Ironsworn Tabletop RPG](https://www.ironswornrpg.com/).
+The [Asset Workbench](https://effortlessmountain.github.io/ironsworn-asset-workbench/) is a tool for creating custom assets for the [Ironsworn Tabletop RPG](https://www.ironswornrpg.com/) (the base game is available for free!).

 ### Contributing
+Thanks for lending a hand!
 * Fork and create a pull request.
-* All tests must pass.
+* Make sure all the tests pass (both unit and end to end tests).

+### Technical to-do list:
+* use Redux for state management.
+* use a component library for smoother input behavior (particularly for number inputs).
+* flesh out test coverage of components.
+* revisit code organization.
+* provide sane back button support (such as with a proper router).

 ### Developing
 Run `npm install` to install dependencies, then `npm run start` to start a development server running at localhost:3000